 What is the difference between crumble and streusel?

-A crumble is usually referred to when making a fruit dessert like our huckleberry cobbler recipe.
+A crumb topping for muffins is usually referred to when making a fruit dessert like our huckleberry cobbler recipe.
 When making a baked good like this one you’d call it the latter, but whatever really if you ask me. 😉

 You do not have to add this portion.
 That is up to you.
 It will make it more sweet overall and add to the great texture but will also add more calories and a bit of fat too.